Molokans: History

 Roughly 3,500 Molokans left Russia between 1901 and 1911 in search of religious freedom, escaping the persecution inflicted upon them by the Russian Orthodox Church and state.
 Starting around the early 1900s, many Molokans settled in the Potrero Hill neighborhood of San Francisco, California.
 The Potrero Hill Neighborhood House was built in 1922 by the California Synodical Society of Home Mission, Inc. and the Presbyterian Church, in order to support this newfound community, provided adult education classes, a community center, and a kindergarten.
-By the time of the 1970s, the Potrero Hill community was still in existence, but other smaller groups of the Molokans had become assimilated into the more broad Russian-American community.
+By the 1970s, the Potrero Hill community was still in existence, but other smaller groups of the Molokans had become assimilated into the broader Russian-American community.

 Today, Molokans in the United States are largely assimilated into the general mainstay of American culture.
-They do however work to preserve the uniqueness of their own traditions and culture, such as through the usage of Russian in their church services, community dinners (referred to as 'obed'), and a shared adherence to diet based upon their religious beliefs.
+They do however work to preserve the uniqueness of their own traditions and culture, such as the usage of Russian in their church services, community dinners (referred to as 'obed'), and a shared adherence to diet based upon their religious beliefs.

-Perception of Molokans
+Perception by others

 Upon their arrival in the USA, the Molokans and their religious observances seemed very strange to Americans.
 The Molokan colonies and communities were labeled "cults" and Molokans were harassed by Americans with the creation of the derogatory term "Molokan Slackers".
 The Molokans were given this moniker primarily because they did not want to serve in World War I, as they were conscientious objectors.

-Legal issues
+Conscription

-On June 8, 1917, the Arizona Republic reported that the Molokan community in Glendale, Arizona, refused to register under the selective service act of 1917.
+On June 8, 1917, the Arizona Republic reported that the Molokan community in Glendale, Arizona, refused to register under the Selective Service Act of 1917.
 The likely result would be the arrest of Molokan men who refused to sign the order.
 Molokans claimed that their religious precepts forbade them from signing such an agreement.
-The Czars had forced them into the military, and that is why they fled Russia for the United States.
+The Czars had forced them into the military, and that is why they had fled Russia for the United States.
 The Molokans feared that history would repeat itself in America.

 On August 9, 1917, The Daily Missoulian reported that 35 Molokans were arrested and given sentences of one year each for disobeying the Selective Service Act of 1917.
 Thirty-three other Molokans were arrested for creating a disturbance outside of the jail house; women struck police with their umbrellas and a knife-wielding man had to be overpowered.
 After the 35 men were sentenced, the Molokans in the courtroom broke out into ecstatic singing and dancing and some participants were slightly injured while being subdued.